What is Computer System Software? Types, Uses, Pros and Cons

 • Automates Updates: System software automatically updates itself and other programs, ensuring your computer always has the latest features and security improvements.

-Disadvantages of System Software
+What are the Disadvantages of System Software?

 • Can Be Expensive: Some system software, like certain operating systems or security tools, can be costly, especially if you need to buy licenses for multiple devices.